AllScotty/AllScotty/README.md

 # 👋 Welcome!

 - I’m Silicon Valley's Cybersecurity Advisor
-- Afflicted by the Need to Conduct Offensive Cyber and Kinetic Operation.
+- Offensive Cyber and Kinetic Operator
-- Drafting the "Hack Back" Policy We Need
+- Drafting the "Hack Back" Policy We Long Need
 - Teaching the Next Generation of Students How to Leverage Offensive Skills to their Own Advantage././././..[BusKids](https://github.com/AllScotty/Scottys-OFFSEC-Kit_